mulka/ploverwiki/Dictionary-Format.md

 - `{in^}` is a prefix, e.g. `influx`.
 - Most custom punctuation entries will take advantage of the attach operator, e.g. `{^—^}` for an emdash.

+### Capitalizing

+Capitalizing a word means turning the first letter into a capital, e.g. proper nouns and in titles.
+Usually your dictionary has capitals pre-defined, but there are times when you need to capitalize a word on the go.

+#### Capitalize Next Word

+- `{-|}`

+The next word will have a capitalized first letter.
+In the default dictionary, we have `"KPA": "{-|}"`, which will capitalize the next word; and `"KPA*": "{^}{-|}"` which omits a space and capitalizes the next word.
+That last stroke would let you writeLikeThis, which some programmers use (camel case).

+Capitalize next word can also be used in name titles, like `Ms. {-|}`.

+#### Capitalize Last Word

+- `{*-|}`

+The last stroke word will have a capitalized first letter.
+This is useful in case you realize that a word should be capitalized after you've written it.
+It can also be used in a stroke, like in `{*-|}{^ville}`, which would capitalize the last word and attach to it, which would be useful for town names on the fly, like `Catville`.

 ### Carrying Capitalization

 - `{~|}` or `{^~|^}` where the attach operator is optional.